watertap-org/watertap-reflo/docs/index.rst

 .. index::
    pair: watertap-seto;Home

-Welcome to WaterTAP-SETO's documentation!
+Welcome to WaterTAP-REFLO's documentation!
 =========================================

 WaterTAP is a National Alliance for Water Innovation (NAWI) funded initiative to create an open-source water treatment model library that is compatible with the IDAES Platform, an advanced process systems engineering tool developed by the U.S. Department of Energy.

-WaterTAP-SETO is an extension of WaterTAP that incorporates solar energy models for solar-driven desalination systems.
+WaterTAP-REFLO (Water treatment Technoeconomic Assessment Platform with Renewable Energy and Flexible Load Optimization )is an extension of WaterTAP that incorporates solar energy models for solar-driven desalination systems.

 Collaborating Institutions
 --------------------------